AbidAlWassie/notesap/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Legal Code](LICENSE).

----

-This enhanced README should give you a clearer, more complete picture of your multi-tenant note-taking app, highlighting features, setup instructions, and deployment processes.
-Let me know if you'd like me to make any adjustments or further improvements!